maziac/DeZog/documentation/Usage.md

 ![](images/zsim_visual_memory.jpg)
 - "ulaScreen": true/false.
 Defaults to true.
 If enabled it shows the contents of the ZX Spectrum screen.
 ![](images/zsim_ula_screen.jpg)
 - "memoryPagingControl": true/false.
-Defaults to true.
+Defaults to false.
 If enabled the ZX 128K memory banks can be paged in.
 Use this to simulate a ZX 128K. zsim uses USR0 mode.
 I.e. at startup the 48K ROM is paged in.
+- "tbblueMemoryManagementSlots": true/false.
+Default to false.
+If enabled the ZX Next memory banking is enabled through registers 0x50-0x57.
+Use this to simulate ZX Next memory banking.
 - "cpuLoadInterruptRange": Default is 1.
 The number of interrupts to calculate the CPU-load average from.
 0 to disable.
 The CPU load is calculated by the number of executed t-states of all instructions without the HALT instruction divided by the number of all executed t-states.
 I.e. the time the CPU executes just HALT instructions is not considered as CPU load.
 Naturally, if you have turned off interrupts the CPU load is always 100%.
 Normally the average is calculated from interrupt to interrupt but you can extend the range to 2 or more interrupts.
 To disable the display choose 0.
 ![](images/zsim_cpu_load.jpg)